msartintarm/webgl/GIT.md

 ####Config
 - We don't want Emacs backup files with a trailing `~` to be seen by Git: `echo "*~" >> .gitignore`
+ - Note that out rep has a much more comprehensive `.gitignore` file and we can just use this instead.
 - All commits get pushed to their upstream remote branch: `git config --global push.default upstream`
 - Rebase from remote branches by default: `git config --global branch.autosetuprebase remote`
+- Enable color highlighting by default: `git config --global color.ui "auto"`
+- We don't really care about whitespace in our files - tell Git to ignore it. `git config --global apply.whitespace nowarn`

 ###Workflow in Git
 - Checking the project out: `git clone GitHubUserName@https://github.com/msartintarm/webgl.git .`